Summary: 3009 words

 Washing and peeling had to be done in secret, for the use of traditional medicines were listed under ‘heathen’ works.
 Christina was so careful, telling no one of her actions.

-When ready she gave pieces of the root to Sara to chew on.
-Handing it over slowly and telling no one, not even Sara.
+When ready she gave pieces of the root to Red Hawk to chew on.
+Handing it over slowly and telling no one, not even Red Hawk.
 Christina had merely slipped it to the coughing girl while they scrubbed the floor near each other.
-Sara’s eyes had widened as soon as the root past her lips.
+Red Hawk’s eyes had widened as soon as the root past her lips.
 She smiled slightly before looking down and away.
 The rest of the husk Christina hid within her dress, pressed tightly to her breast, a memory of her mother’s teachings.

 Nobody could know.